pomnabo/pomnabo.github.io/Javascript_Practice/Bingo-Board-Crafter/README.md

 To be more user friendly, I felt a toggle switch would be ideal over a check box for the "free space" selection.
 I found a few different ways to make this through google, and ultimately I settled with the one I found on w3schools.com; it's the only one that worked properly compared to the ones I found on other sites.

 Once I got the board generating as intended, I wanted to provide a way for users to download just the div containing their board (rather than them having to take a screenshot to save it).
-To do this, I wanted to add some UX/UI icons in a mobile friendly menu button.
-I spent way too long
+To do this, I wanted to add some UX/UI icons in a mobile friendly drop down menu.
+During my first attempt, I spent way too long trying to generate the button and all its icons and styling through javascript; resulted in a lot of bloat in my opinion.
+So I scrapped that code to start fresh on a new menu.
+I resolved to instead write the menu into the html, and just change the display styling in a similar way to the bingo board.
+This worked as I initially intended for it.
+I did encounter a slight issue where I had mistakenly set the menu's items to z-index 3 (as suggested through stack overflow).
+Once I changed to apply it to the menu button itself, the code suggested by w3schools worked smoothly.

 ------------------------------